D76X/AZ-104/AZ-104-PracticeTest-Q1-Q201/AZ-104-PracticeTest-Q1-Q201.md

 What is the source of this problem?

 - Azure File Share netwrork settings are too restrictive
-- users do not have teh permission to access the Azure File Share
+- users do not have the permission to access the Azure File Share
-- teh session host firewall blocks the user profiles from loading
+- the session host firewall blocks the user profiles from loading
 - local profiles already exist for the users

 ---

 ### Answer:
-- users do not have teh permission to access the Azure File Share
+- users do not have the permission to access the Azure File Share

-Users taht log into the session host need R/W permissions to teh Azure File Share.
+Users taht log into the session host need R/W permissions to the Azure File Share.
 This is to allow a profile to be created and updated very time they log off.
 If a user does nto have the R/W permission thne theyr are logged in with a local profile on the Windows 10 session host and this does not save any changes made on the session.

-This is also why teh admin can instead log on the session hist via the File Share.
+This is also why the admin can instead log on the session hist via the File Share.
-It also proves that it is not teh firewall tha blocks the communication to teh Azure File Share and the loading of teh profiles.
+It also proves that it is not the firewall tha blocks the communication to the Azure File Share and the loading of the profiles.

-- local profiles already exist for the users this cannot be teh case as the users have logged on for the first time and therefore there could not be already profiles for them on the Windows host.
+- local profiles already exist for the users this cannot be the case as the users have logged on for the first time and therefore there could not be already profiles for them on the Windows host.

 ---